antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-22-travel-yucatan-ready-to-go.md

 #### **Esta/VISA**

 Depending on where you come from, you need permission to enter the States first and Mexico later on.
 For Italians (I believe European in general) it&#8217;s not needed any special document for Mexico, while it is mandatory the ESTA for the stopover in the US.
-It is very easy to get it, just go the [official ESTA website][1] and complete the form, if everything is right you&#8217;ll receive your document in less then 1 week and it expires after 3 years for only 14\$.
+It is very easy to get it, just go the [official ESTA website] and complete the form, if everything is right you&#8217;ll receive your document in less then 1 week and it expires after 3 years for only 14\$.

 Once you have done all this boring bureaucracy you can start to organize the **best part of the travel in Yucatàn.**